 AI-Powered Personalization

 Artificial Intelligence is increasingly used to tailor user experiences.
 AI algorithms analyze user behavior, preferences, and context to provide personalized content, recommendations, and adaptive interfaces.
-This makes interactions feel more relevant and efficient, though it also raises important questions about data privacy and algorithmic bias which we explore in our Ethical Considerations page.
+This makes interactions feel more relevant and efficient, though it also raises important questions about data privacy and algorithmic bias.

 Haptic Feedback